alexsu52/technology_update/2025/Q2/technology_update.md

   <img width="640" height="568" src="https://github.com/user-attachments/assets/c39d2f43-7198-435a-8679-8a145a78d0a8">
 </p>

+- **The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs** ([https://arxiv.org/pdf/2504.17768](https://arxiv.org/pdf/2504.17768)).

+The authors introduce SparseFrontier, a systematic evaluation of dynamic sparse attention methods aimed at accelerating inference in LLMs for long-context inputs (up to 128K tokens).
+The core ideas stem from an extensive analysis of sparse attention trade-offs across different inference stages, model scales, and task types: (1) Sparse attention during decoding tolerates higher sparsity than during prefilling, particularly in larger models, due to differences in memory and compute bottlenecks.
+(2) No single sparse pattern is optimal across all tasks—retrieval, aggregation, and reasoning tasks each require different units of sparsification (e.g., blocks vs. tokens) and budget strategies.
+During prefilling, the best sparsification structure (e.g., blocks or verticals and slashes) is task-dependent, with uniform allocation across layers performing comparably to dynamic allocation.
+During decoding, page-level Quest excels by preserving the KV cache structure, avoiding the performance degradation associated with token pruning during generation.
+Their isoFLOPS analysis shows that for long contexts, larger sparse models outperform smaller dense ones at the same compute cost.
+They also establish scaling laws predicting accuracy from model size, sequence length, and compression ratio.
+The code is available at: [https://github.com/PiotrNawrot/sparse-frontier](https://github.com/PiotrNawrot/sparse-frontier).

 - **OuroMamba: A Data-Free Quantization Framework for Vision Mamba Models** ([https://www.arxiv.org/pdf/2503.10959](https://www.arxiv.org/pdf/2503.10959)).
   *Intel and Georgia Tech*